 Car signals tell you where to driveThis section contains beliefs all on a common theme: Car signals tell you where to drive.
-Show most recent or highest rated first or go back to cars.

 I used to believe that the blinker in your car always knew what direction you wanted to go.

 my older sister convinced me that she could magically predict the way a car was turning because she had special powers. my heart was broken years later when i learned about turn signals.

 i used to believe that the car knew which way you were about to turn when your turning signal was in use

 I remember when I was little, and my mom would drive me to my Aunt's house every day before she went to work, that the car gave her directions on how to get there.
 I had no idea my mom was turning the blinker on.

 I used to believe that every time a car was allowed to turn, the blinkers had to be turned on.
 So when my dad needed to turn and he didn't turn his blinker on, I screamed that we were all gonna die!

 I thought when the blinker turned on in the car to turn right or left it had to read the driver's mind.

 I use to think that went the turning signal came on, that the car somehow knew which was we were going (not that my mom was pushing a button)

 When i was a kid i thought indicators in the car were for the person driving it and that the car was telling him where to go.